 - Why should an investor be interested in your business?

-The company analysis section will specify the type of business you are operating.
+The company overview section will specify the type of business you are operating.

 Ask yourself the following:

 - What are some of your past achievements?